HIllya51/LunaTranslator/docs/en/support.md

 # Sponsorship

-This software is completely free and open-source.
-However, maintaining software is not easy—development and upkeep require significant time and effort.

-If you find this software helpful, we'd be honored if you could become a [sponsor](https://patreon.com/HIllya51).
-Your support will be the driving force behind the software's long-term maintenance.
+Software maintenance is not easy.
+If you find this software helpful, please consider becoming my [sponsor](https://patreon.com/HIllya51).
+Your support will be a driving force for the long-term maintenance of the software.
+Thank you~

-If you encounter any issues, please check the user manual or search for video tutorials created by community contributors.
-You're also welcome to join my [Discord](https://discord.com/invite/ErtDwVeAbB) or submit an [issue](https://github.com/HIllya51/LunaTranslator/issues) on GitHub to discuss with me.
+If you encounter any difficulties while using the software, you can check the [User Guide](/), join our [Discord](https://discord.com/invite/ErtDwVeAbB), or open an [issue](https://github.com/HIllya51/LunaTranslator/issues) on [GitHub](https://github.com/HIllya51/LunaTranslator) to contact me.